toantranmei/nuxt3-starter-template/README.md

 - 👀&nbsp; [Play online (app)](https://githubblitz.com/toantranmei/nuxt3-starter-template)

 > **NOTES**
 > - This Project using "pnpm" or "bun" as package manager.
-Feel free tu use your favorite package manager.
+Feel free to use your favorite package manager.

 ## Preview